Mikveh: Reform and Reconstructionist Judaism

-Reform and Reconstructionist Judaism do not hold the halachic requirements of mikveh the way Orthodox Judaism does.
+Reform and Reconstructionist Judaism do not hold the halachic requirements of mikveh the way Conservative and Orthodox Judaism do, but some Reform and Reconstructionist rabbis recommend a mikveh ceremony.
 However, there are growing trends toward using mikveh for conversions, wedding preparation, and even before holidays.
 In the 21st century the mikveh is experiencing a revival among progressive Jews who view immersion as a way to mark transitions in their lives.
+By 2001, the Central Conference of American Rabbis began to recommend a mikveh ceremony for converts.

-"Open" mikvoth welcome Jews to consider immersion for reasons not necessarily required by Jewish law; they might immerse following a divorce or medical treatment, to find closure after an abortion, or to celebrate a life transition, among other reasons.
+"Open" mikvot welcome Jews to consider immersion for reasons not necessarily required by Jewish law; they might immerse following a divorce or medical treatment, to find closure after an abortion, or to celebrate a life transition, among other reasons.
 Progressive Jews may also use the mikveh for conversion.